Mai1902/SeniorThesis_MaiNguyen/thesis.md

 In order to implement the Career Prediction Model, Resume Scan first classifies the possible skills of candidates into different categories, i.e: Technical Skills, Management skills, Data Science, etc. Then, the tool extracts candidate skills from their actual resume and compares the skills list with the pre-stored skills in different domains.
 Finally, the tool will return the domain of career with the highest matching percentage to the user.

+#### Limitation

+It is challenging to evaluate the efficacy of the system because this tool is not an open source project which is available to examine by any user.
+Hence, the limitation assessment for ResumeScan stems solely from the design of this tool's methodology.
+This tool's Application Tracking Approach maps candidate resume keywords to recruiter-entered keywords.
+This strategy may incorporate bias into the hiring process because it permits the recruiter to exclude candidates based on their own criteria.
+To provide career guidance, the Career Prediction Model Pipeline can only classify people's abilities into Technical, Management, and Data Science categories at this time.
+While the approach of classifying students' skills into distinct field is advantageous, the lack of more specific categories may result in an oversimplification of the position for which a student should apply.
+How does a candidate know, for example, whether to apply for web development, quality assurance, UI/UX developer, etc., if they are matched to the Technical sector?

 ### Job Scan